Back To CourseCLEP Natural Sciences: Study Guide & Test Prep

 Convergent boundaries are boundaries where two plates are pushing into each other.
 They are formed when two plates collide, either crumpling up and forming mountains or pushing one of the plates under the other and back into the mantle to melt.
 Convergent boundaries form strong earthquakes, as well as volcanic mountains or islands, when the sinking oceanic plate melts.

-The third type is transform boundaries, or a boundary where plates slide past each other, forming strong earthquakes.
+The third type is transform boundaries, or boundaries where plates slide past each other, forming strong earthquakes.
 All of this crashing, banging, and erupting are one reason why the surface of the earth has such a variety of landforms and features.

 To unlock this lesson you must be a Study.com Member.